BUYING NEW OR FIXING WHAT YOU HAVE: PART I

 I looked online for solutions to fix the problem and found none.
-So it was up to me to find my own or toss the unit and buy a new one.
-I chose to fix it.
-I found an off-the-wall procedure to solve the problem.
+So it was up to me to find my own solution or toss the unit and buy a new one.
+Since I hated the idea of throwing an otherwise perfectly good labeler out into the trash, I chose to fix it.
+As I explored my options, I found an off-the-wall procedure to solve the problem.

 When I cut away the loose tape close to the roller head I had a small stub sticking out.
 I then pushed the “print” button and noticed the feed wheel made one complete revolution and stopped with the stub parked inside the inaccessible part of the roller.
 So what do I do to get the stub view able when the roller stops?

 I decided to try opening the battery compartment and giving myself access to a quick way of removing one of the batteries while the roller was moving.
 So I pushed the “print” button and watched the roller rotate while having a finger nail hooked onto one of the batteries.
 When the stub popped out during rotation, I quickly yanked the battery.
 This stopped the tape from rotating back into its hidden position.

 This procedure exposed about 1/4″ of protruding tape that I could cut with scissors.
 So I repeated it multiple times making about 12 to 15 cuts before I finally freed the wheel of all the jammed tape.
 This awkward, but “creative solution”, corrected the problem and now the unit works fine.
 I saved about $25 to $30 over the price of a new unit and gained an extra measure of patience while doing so.